drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### Spontaneous Enantiomer Interconversion
 *[Enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other

-Normally a stereospecific synthesis aims at obtaining the desired active enantiomer.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/spontaneous-enantiomer-interconversion-de2f67d5'><i class='fa fa-play' aria-hidden='true'></i></button>Normally a stereospecific synthesis aims at obtaining the desired active enantiomer.
 Thalidomide is a special case where such effort was worthless.
 The drug was introduced in the 1950s as a sedative and was used by pregnant women to treat morning sickness.
 Birth defects were observed and Thalidomide was banned worldwide.
 Only the R enantiomer has the sedative action, whereas the S enantiomer was found to be teratogenic.
 However the active enantiomer racemizes in less than 10 minutes in the body and the tragedies could not have been avoided by use of the active R-form.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other